ibexa/documentation-developer/docs/guide/workflow/workflow.md

 other user can take it over.

-Use the [Version Lock Limitation](../limitation_reference.md#version-lock-limitation), set to "Assigned only", together with the `content/edit` and `content/unlock` Policies to prevent users from editing and unlocking drafts that are locked to other users.
+Use the [Version Lock Limitation](../limitation_reference.md#version-lock-limitation), set to "Assigned only", together with the `content/edit` and `content/unlock` Policies to prevent users from editing and unlocking drafts that are locked by another user.

 ### Content publishing